EDRN/edrnsite.collaborations/edrnsite/collaborations/README.txt

 The message typically tells what was added and gives a URL to it::

     >>> message = mailHost.getSentMessages()[0]
-    >>> 'A new item has been added to your collaborative group' in message True
+    >>> 'A new item has been added to your group' in message True
     >>> portalURL + '/my-groups/my-fun-group/my-new-file' in message
     True